Who is the judge in Kyle Rittenhouse’s homicide trial?

 Mr Rittenhouse has been hailed as a martyr and patriot by far-right demonstrators and publicly defended by former president Donald Trump.
 A foundation started by election fraud conspiracy theorist Lin Wood raised $2m for Mr Rittenhouse’s bail.
 And both Republican and Democratic lawmakers and White House officials have weighed in on the case.

 Judge Schroeder has repeatedly sought to establish firm boundaries in the case, with a narrow focus on the events of that night, despite arguments that the broader political implications are inextricably linked.
-Meanwhile, he has been praised by conservative commentators, while racial justice protesters outside the courthouse have argued that his decisions may impact the jury’s decision to acquit.
+Meanwhile, he has been praised by conservative commentators, while racial justice protesters outside the courthouse have argued that his decisions may impact the jury’s decision.

 “This is not a political trial,” Judge Schroeder said on Thursday as the court heard testimony from a conservative streamer who filmed on the streets of Kenosha.
 “I don’t know how you would isolate a person’s personal politics and determine that person is going to evaluate the evidence one way or the other.”